The Neighbor (TV series)

-The Neighbor (El Vecino) is a Spanish superhero comedy streaming television series, created by Miguel Esteban and Raúl Navarro based on the comic series El Vecino by Santiago García and Pepo Pérez.
+The Neighbor (El Vecino) is a Spanish superhero comedy television series, created by Miguel Esteban and Raúl Navarro based on the comic series El Vecino by Santiago García and Pepo Pérez.
 The series stars Quim Gutiérrez, Clara Lago, Adrián Pino and Catalina Sopelana.
 It premiered on Netflix on 31 December 2019.
 In February 2020, the series was renewed for a second and final season, which premiered on 21 May 2021.

 Synopsis

 The Neighbor follows the story of a hapless man, who one day inadvertently gains a mysterious power.
 With the help of his friendly neighbor, he begins to master his newfound abilities to fight evil and at the same time, conceal them from the public eye, including his suspicious ex-girlfriend.